meilisearch/meilisearch-rust/CONTRIBUTING.md

 Then, add the generated `README.md` file to your git commit.

-You can check the current README is up-to-date by running:
+You can check the current `README.md` is up-to-date by running:

 ```sh
 $ sh scripts/check-readme.sh
 ```

+If it's not, the CI will fail on your PR.

 ### Release Process